vipulnarang95/django-cms/docs/reference/configuration.rst

 ``cms.middleware.utils.ApphookReloadMiddleware``
 ================================================

-Adding ``ApphookReloadMiddleware`` to the ``MIDDLEWARE`` tuple will enable automatic server restarts when changes are made to apphook configurations.
+Adding ``ApphookReloadMiddleware`` to the ``MIDDLEWARE`` in your ``settings.py`` will enable automatic server restarts when changes are made to apphook configurations.
 It should be placed as near to the top of the classes as possible.

+Adding this middleware only makes sense, if you change the Python modules defining your app hooks on a running system.
+This is because then these modules are reloaded during runtime.
+On setups using prebuild Docker containers, this usually is not recommended.

 .. note::